-The study of public health is dedicated to understanding and improving the health and wellbeing of all people.
-The public health major at Pacific University is designed to develop students’ abilities to understand, analyze, problem-solve and communicate effectively in a complicated, international and rapidly changing world.
-Pacific’s public health program integrates health science, social science and humanistic approaches to addressing global health challenges.
+The public health program at Pacific University develops students’ abilities to understand, analyze, problem-solve and communicate effectively in a complex, rapidly changing world.
+It integrates health science, social science and humanistic approaches to addressing global health challenges.